September 07 - 09, 2020

 Supply chain integration is undoubtedly the key to improving operations across any organization, and we are fortunate indeed to live in a time where there is so much innovative technology to help facilitate it.
 From connected devices to automated systems, the future should be a bright one for integrated supply chain management.

-Supply chain integration is set to be a hot topic at LogiChem 2018, taking place this November in Princeton, NJ.
+Supply chain integration is set to be a hot topic at LogiChem 2019, taking place this September in Houston, TX.

 Download the agenda today for more information and insights.